SteveLewisUK/datascience_bootcamp_projects/identifying_patterns_in_video_game_sales/README.md

 #### International Research:

-- The X360 is the most popular platform in North America and it is the 3rd most popular in the EU, however it does not rank in the top 5 in Japan.
-The PS2 is popular in all three territories, but the PS3 does not feature in the top 5 in Japan while it does in both North America and the EU.
-There are two platforms that appear in the top 5 in Japan (SNES and 3DS) which do not appear in the top 5 for North America and the EU Countries.
+- The X360 was the most popular platform in North America and the 3rd most popular in the EU, however it did not rank in the top 5 in Japan.
+The PS2 was popular in all three territories, but the PS3 did not feature in the top 5 in Japan while it did in both North America and the EU.
+There are two platforms that appeared in the top 5 in Japan (SNES and 3DS) which did not appear in the top 5 for North America and the EU Countries.
 - In North America and Europe, Action, Sports and Shooter games are the 3 most popular.
 In Japan the most popular genre is 'Role-Playing' games which do not feature in the top 5 genres of either North America or Europe.
 - Games with the rating 'E' rating (meaning 'Everyone; ie the content is suitable for all ages) are most popular in North America and Europe.
 In Japan this seems not to be the case as many games with no rating at all (which we have categorised as 'none' sell over 4 times more than games with an 'E' rating.)